chwzr/sfhb/README.md

-# sfhb - super fast headles blog
+# sfhb - super fast headless blog

 This is a super fast REST-API Server for simple blogs written in golang.